More about AWL Agri Business Limited

 | trailingEps | 8.050000 |

-AWL's forward EPS being higher than its trailing EPS suggests that the company is expected to generate stronger profits this year.
-This points to improving financial performance, with AWL anticipated to deliver better earnings than it did in the prior year.
+AWL's forward EPS being higher than its trailing EPS indicates that the company is expected to achieve greater profitability this financial year.
+This suggests improving earnings and a stronger financial position compared to the previous year's performance.

 Price projections: